AngelEngineering/nativescript-plugins/packages/camera/README.md

 * 🔍 Customizable output photo dimensions and quality (saved as jpeg)

 ## Future Features
-* ⏯️ Customizable video codec and dimensions
+* ⏯️ H265 codec option for video, and custom dimensions for video/photo capture
-* 🌓 Video Confirmation flag and UI
+* 🌓 Video Confirmation flag and UI (you can use [@angelengineering/videoplayer](packages/videoplayer/README.md) for your own confirmation flow for now)
 * ⚡ Additional options for more control over Camera and Photo/Video capture

 ------------------------------